postmates/cernan/README.md

 [graphite]
 port = 2003 # TCP port to bind for graphite traffic. [default: 2003]

+[crd_receiver]
+port = 1972 # TCP port to bind for CRD traffic. [default: 1972]
 ```

-Both interfaces are optional, though they are enabled by default.
-To disable set
+The statsd and graphite interfaces are optional, though they are enabled by
-`enabled = false`.
-For example, this configuration disables the statsd listeners
+default.
+To disable set `enabled = false`.
+For example, this configuration
-but keeps graphite going:
+disables the statsd listeners but keeps graphite going:

 ```
 [statsd]